 Although the Círio de Nazaré isn’t the largest party in Brazil, it is still an incredibly interesting and important cultural event, that is incredibly uplifting and humbling to participate in.

-Carnivals have inspired everything from films such as Brazil Carnival to online slots like Samba Carnival, a five-reel title that features the colorful imagery and extravagance typically associated with such events.
+Carnivals have inspired everything from films such as Brazil Carnival to online slots like Samba Carnival, a five-reel title that features the colourful imagery and extravagance typically associated with such events.
 Brazilian street food like Picanha or Cassava Chips are sought after and eaten worldwide.
 These celebrations also bring in millions of tourists every year, which are incredibly important for the Brazilian economy.

 Olinda, the capital of Pernambuco, features an eleven-day carnival held over Easter.
 Preparation for the parade begins as early as Christmas, with impromptu parties (‘prévias’) and rehearsals happening all over the city, but it’s not until the parade of the 400 virgins (that is, men in drag) that the carnival officially starts.

-Olinda carnival is a magical time when it’s totally okay to dress up weirdly, fill your face and hair with glitter, throw your shoes away and dance on into the night with total strangers.
+Olinda Carnival is a magical time when it’s totally okay to dress up weirdly, fill your face and hair with glitter, throw your shoes away and dance on into the night with total strangers.

 These carnivals play an important part in the cultural identity of each of the Brazilian states.
 Each one takes on the unique character of the area it’s in; Bahia Salvador with its trio elétricos will never drop its overwhelmingly musical vibe in favour of the more humble celebrations of Belém.
 And local traditions like Olinda’s 400 virgins can be found at each festival.
 As such, all of the festivals are worth the visit!
 The experience at every carnival is different, and nothing in the world is more welcoming than the streets of a popular Brazilian carnival.